L3gomancer/ImageMagickQuickGuide/README.md

 ImageMagick (IM) is a commandline application for editing images.\
 I find it good for bulk cropping pictures, assembling sprite sheets, and creating animated gifs.\
 You can even stick the commands in a script to run.
 My examples might output all results to the Home directory but feel free to put your own folders.\
-I'll also mention some tips and pitfalls I've discovered\
+I'll also mention some tips and pitfalls I've discovered.\
 ### Resources
 First some resources.\
 [The ImageMagick site](http://www.imagemagick.org)\